Authored by the expert who managed and guided the team behind the Turkey Property Pack

 As of early 2026, you do not need a Turkish residence permit to purchase property in Turkey, as property ownership and immigration status are handled as completely separate processes by different government agencies.

-The process for buying property in Turkey while living abroad typically involves granting a notarized power of attorney to a lawyer or trusted representative who can handle the title deed transfer on your behalf, though you can also attend in person if you prefer.
+The process for buying property in Turkey while living abroad typically involves granting a notarized and apostilled power of attorney to a lawyer or trusted representative who can handle the title deed transfer on your behalf at the Land Registry office, though you can also attend in person if you prefer.

-Buying a home in Turkey can support a residence permit application if the property is worth at least 200,000 USD, or it can qualify you for Turkish citizenship if the investment reaches 400,000 USD, but neither is automatic and both require separate applications through the Presidency of Migration Management.
+Buying a home in Turkey can support a residence permit application if the property is worth at least $200,000, or it can qualify you for Turkish citizenship if the investment reaches $400,000, but neither is automatic and both require separate applications through different government channels.

 Can US citizens own land in Turkey?